Search This Blog

 The two elements to be criminally guilty of rape are the guilty mind for the crime (Mens Rea) and the guilty act (Actus Reus).
 Ross unequivocally makes

 this admission by first acknowledging in his thoughts that he 'took' Elizabeth.
 That is the Actus Reus /guilty act, and that secondly it was 'against her will'.
 That is the Mens Rea/the guilty mind.
 'The Fours Swans' ( Internal book 1 Chapter 12 part 1).
-While it may seem too simplistic this single admission addresses head on at this early stage the question of whether Ross raped Elizabeth on 9th May 1793 and anything else (see below) is a distraction from this or otherwise just mitigation to lessen the level of punishment that a court of law should bestow or perhaps condemnation that the reader should have for him.
+It is the Mens Rea because Ross knew it was against Elizabeth's will at the first shock and still proceeded with the 'guilty act'.
+While this may seem too simplistic this single admission of Ross's addresses head on at this early stage the question of whether Ross raped Elizabeth on 9th May 1793 and anything else (see below) is a distraction from this or otherwise just mitigation to lessen the level of punishment that a court of law should bestow or perhaps lessen the condemnation that the reader should have for him.
 Naturally, Ross's admission means that there is no concern that the 'beyond all reasonable doubt' proof is met.
 Ross’s evidence / admission removes the doubt!

 Adaption fiction from the last adaptation since this does not depict